 Let’s say you are sold on the idea of testing.
-You know it’s essential, and you are struggling to sell it to your team, your managers, and your colleagues.
+You know it’s important, but you find it hard to sell it to your team, your managers, your colleagues.
+Why is that?

 Why is it so hard?